sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/HOL step-by-step - Migrating Oracle to PostgreSQL.md

     You should see the following once the command completes.
 Notice how all 3,308 rows are accounted for.

     >**Note:** **It may take up to 5 minutes for the export to start**.
-If you get authentication errors, double check your ora2pg config file PG_DSN, PG_USER, and PG_PWD parameters.
+If you get authentication errors, double-check your ora2pg config file PG_DSN, PG_USER, and PG_PWD parameters.
 NW must be in upper case.
 Capitalization matters.

     ![ora2pg exports all rows in the source Oracle instance.](./media/ora2pg-data-scan.png "All rows exported to SQL files")